Menu

 Ground cloth

-Your inflatable hot tub must come with a ground cloth to protect it from jagged debris on the ground.
+We recommend shopping for an inflatable hot tub that comes with a ground cloth to protect it from jagged debris on the ground.
 You can purchase more durable pads or add insulation beneath the pad to further protect your investment.

 Cover